Syncfusion AI Assistant

 Run the application

-Use the following command to run the application in browser.
+Run the following command to start the React application:

 npm run dev